ZenGo-X/kms-secp256k1/CONTRIBUTING.md

-Contributing to the Cryptography utilities project
+Contributing to the KMS project
 =====================================

-Pull requests are always welcome, and the KZen dev team appreciates any help the community can give to help make Cryptography utilities project better.
+Pull requests are always welcome, and the KZen dev team appreciates any help the community can give to help make KMS project better.

 Contributor Agreement (CA)
 ----------------